ENGLISH PRONUNCIATION COURSE

-This post is to help you chose the English Pronunciation Course that best suits your needs.
-It will help you ask the right questions to make a good choice!
+This post will help you chose the English Pronunciation Course that best suits your needs.
+It will help you ask the right questions to make a good choice.

-So, how to choose the best English Pronunciation Course for you?
+How to choose the best English Pronunciation Course?
 Your training should be tailored for speakers of your first language.
-It should include video and audio practise that you can access on a daily basis because how often you practise determines how much you’ll improve.
+It should include video and audio practice that you can access on a daily basis because how often you practise determines how much you’ll improve.
 Check it’s for the professional level and your teacher is experienced and reputable.